LeoFibonacci1618/Effective-Altruism-Traders/README.md

 #Traders for Effective Altruism

-If you are here chances are that you love trading as much as we do.
+If you are reading this chances are that you love trading as much as we do.

 We have created this project with two main goals:

-1. To
+1. To build a community of traders interested in altruism.
-2. To promote EA Funds and other EA organizations so people can donate to their
+2. To raise awareness about the Effective Altruism movement, the EA Funds and other EA organizations.

+What is Effective altruism?

 Effective altruism is about answering one simple question: how can we use our resources to help others the most?

-Rather than just doing what feels right, we use evidence and careful analysis to find the very best causes to work on.
+Rather than just doing what feels right, EA uses evidence and careful analysis to find the very best causes to work on.

-But it's no use answering the question unless you act on it.
-Effective altruism is about following through.
-It's about being generous with your time and your money to do the most good you can.
+What are the Effective Altruism Funds?

+The Effective Altruism Funds have been designed  to help individuals give in a way that is both effective and convenient.
+It's kind of like a mutual fund, but for maximizing the effectiveness of your donations, rather than your investment returns.

+How can I collaborate to the project?

+You can donate to the Effective Altruism Fund of your preference or by simply posting your charts on twitter using the hashtag #EATraders.

+Who is behind this project?

+I´m a 42 years old effective altruist and a trader that has chosen the option Earn to Give as a life choice.
+You can read more about Earn to Give here https://en.wikipedia.org/wiki/Earning_to_give and here https://80000hours.org/articles/earning-to-give/.